Momentum Distribution of a Fermi Gas in the Random Phase Approximation: Formal Infinite Volume Limit

 Note that $ \lambda_{q,k} = |\hat{k} \cdot \hat{q}| $ and $ Q_k^{(0)}(\mu) $ both depend on $ k $, but not on $ L $.
 So we are able to take the limit $ L \to \infty $, in which the Riemann sum $ L^{-3} \sum_k $ becomes an integral

-For the approximate evaluation of this integral, we assume that the Fermi surface is locally flat and that $ q $ keeps sufficient distance to the boundary of its patch, so $ \tilde{\cC} = \cC^q $.
-The integral is then evaluated in spherical coordinates, as shown in \cref{fig:Cqreflection}: We consider only the case $ q \in B_{\F}^c $, as $ q \in B_{\F} $ can be treated analogously.
-The integrand is symmetric under reflection $ k \mapsto -k $, so we can reflect the part of $ \cC_q $ outside the Fermi ball to the inside.
-The integral over the radial component $ |k| $ starts where the sphere of radius $ |k| $ touches the Fermi surface, which is at
+For the approximate evaluation of this integral, we assume that the Fermi surface is locally flat and that $ q $ keeps sufficient distance to the boundary of its patch, so $ \tilde{\cC}^q = \cC^q $.
+The integral is then evaluated in spherical coordinates, as shown in \cref{fig:Cqreflection}.
+We consider only the case $ q \in B_{\F}^c $, as $ q \in B_{\F} $ can be treated analogously.
+The integrand is symmetric under reflection $ k \mapsto -k $, so we can replace $ \cC^q $ by $ \cD^q $, see \eqref{eq:abbreviations1}.
+The radial integral over $ |k| $ starts where the sphere of radius $ |k| $ touches the Fermi surface, which is at